maroonvillage/heroku-demo/README.md

 # heroku-demo
-Project that demonstrates deploying an ML model to Heroku (PAAS).
+Project that demonstrates deploying a ML model to Heroku (PAAS).